status-im/swarms/ideas/313-sticker-market.md

 The goal of the Status sticker market is two-fold:

-1) Allow users to buy and use stickers in chat.
+1) Allow users to buy and use stickers in chat using SNT.
-2) Allow creators to sell stickers permissionlessly through a curated marketplace.
+2) Allow creators to sell stickers permissionlessly through a curated marketplace, for SNT.

 For the initial scope, the focus is on use case #1.